Home Icon

 Depending on where your malignant growth occurs, you may also have other issues like recurrent eyelid infections, eyelid swelling, and eyelashes falling out.

-To be on the safe side and protect your eye health, it's always best to come in to Northeast Ophthalmic Plastic and Reconstructive Surgeons for an evaluation if you notice changes around your eye.
+To be on the safe side and protect your eye health, it’s always best to come into Northeast Ophthalmic Plastic and Reconstructive Surgeons for an evaluation if you notice changes around your eye.
 Early detection of periocular malignancies gives you the highest chance of a cure.

-How is a periocular malignancy treated?
+How is a periocular and ocular treated?

 Dr. Habib will discuss the best options for treatment if you are diagnosed with periocular malignancy.
-These include surgical removal, radiation, topical or systemic chemotherapy, or immunotherapy.

 Dr. Habib skillfully reconstructs the treatment area to ensure that your eyelids and the surrounding skin still function properly and look normal.
 Reconstruction techniques can vary with the amount of skin removed.
 If necessary, Dr. Habib can perform skin grafting to restore your eye health, appearance, and function.